What is NJ SNAP?

 Sometimes people feel they shouldn't need help putting food on the table, but sometimes making ends meet is a struggle.
 If you are not sure how or if you can pay for your next meal or next week's groceries, NJ SNAP can help.

-NJ SNAP, formerly Food Stamps, is New Jersey's supplemental nutritional assistance program that can help low-income families buy the groceries they need to eat healthy.
+NJ SNAP, formerly Food Stamps, is New Jersey's Supplemental Nutrition Assistance Program that can help low-income families buy the groceries they need to eat healthy.

 Do I qualify for NJ SNAP?